-“Globalism, which is not an ideological choice but a fact of life, has become an evil to be fought at all costs.”. all quotes from M. Albright “Fascism”
+“Globalism, which is not an ideological choice but a fact of life, has become an evil to be fought at all costs.”.
+M. Albright “Fascism”

-I have gained from this source and others a sense that globalization has come and since the knowledge (or disinformation) has already been disseminated, there can be no going back.
+I have gained a sense that globalization has come, and since the knowledge (or disinformation) has already been disseminated, there can be no going back.
 The cat is out of the bag.

 What do I mean?